kbuzard-SU/gradualism/2020_Summer_RA_Summary.md

 * Notice that in the later rounds, the IRC coded product still exist, but in few amounts.

+## Smoot-Hawley

+* At the end of the summer, Victor got a start on manually digitizing the Smoot-Hawley tariff data from G:\MAX-Filer\Collab\gradualism-kbuzard-S20\Admin\gradualism\Tariff Act of 1930 cleaner.pdf.
+His output is in the same folder and named Schedules_1-15_units_changed_HS.xlsx

+* Victor's notes:

+  + Time spent: around eight hours

+  + Work completed in this time: Schedule 1 & 2, around 1/5 of the whole file

+    - Some suggestions on the estimation of time spent: I am more familiar with the project's structure and have the experience from finishing the Geneva data entry, so that may have helped me to be more efficient, but meanwhile I believe native speakers will also be relatively more efficient in this work.

+    - <span style="color: red;">For now I put the unsolved features (like the paragraph differentiation problem) in the column "Extra", but it will also take some time to solve these problems.</span>

+    - Some features:

+      1. Many products in H-S are not in Torquay (Geneva);

+      2. The differentiation in H-S is not frequent.
+In many paragraphs, all the products are under one single tariff rate.
+And in all these cases, I put the notes in the "Extra" column and applied a uniform tax for all products;

+      3. The tax rate is significantly higher than Geneva and Torquay;

+* <span style="color: red;">To do: manually digitize the rest of the Smoot-Hawley tariffs</span>

 ## File type

 To transform the PDF data for Torquay Schedule 16 into a digital version, we first run Ross Jestrab's R code from gradualism/torquay/Coding-Torquay.Rmd.